betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 ## Other things to keep in mind

+Its worth mentioning that our fellow members of the HPC/CSE community are playing a critical role in helping to track and fight the spread of COVID-19.

+  * John's Hopkins interactive world map tracking COVID-19.<sup>[40],[42]</sup>
+  * How China is using AI to fight Coronavirus.<sup>[41]</sup>
+  * Forbes article on ways AI is being empoloyed to fight COVID-19.<sup>[43]</sup>
+  * Using mobile phone data to track an outbreak.<sup>[44]</sup>

-For those of us who are either sensitive to household cleaning chemicals or simple want to be more environmentally friendly, there aren't many studies or data indicating effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil or witch-hazel.
+For those of us who are either sensitive to household cleaning chemicals or simply want to be more environmentally friendly, there aren't many studies or data indicating effectiveness of *natural*, common DIY solutions<sup>[27]</sup> like vinegar, tea tree oil or witch-hazel.
 During the current outbreak, it may not be the best time to experiment.